-I rushed home as quickly as I could and flung myself at the Internet, wondering if I should just go straight to the Doctor's Care, instead.
-This hub contains the information I learned about mangos, how to safely eat mangos if you suspect an allergy, and what to do if you've come into contact with a mango tree.
+I rushed home as quickly as I could and jumped on the Internet, wondering if I should just go straight to the doctor's care, instead.
+This article contains the information I learned about mangos, how to safely eat mangos if you suspect an allergy, and what to do if you've come into contact with a mango tree.

 Are Mangos Related to Poison Ivy?

 Weirdly, yes.
 I don't know what cruel joke of nature made a tasty fruit and a life-ruining vine related, but both mango trees and poison ivy leaves contain a chemical called urushiol (pronounced ooh-roo-she-all).

 Urushiol is what causes people with a developed sensitivity to have what is officially called contact dermatitis, also known as a painful skin irritation/rash.
 You aren't born allergic to urushiol—it is a developed sensitivity.
 Some people, particularly those of Native American descent, never develop this sensitivity.
 Once you have it, though, it will probably just get worse each time you are exposed.
 The first time I got poison ivy, it was barely a rash.
 The next time I got poison ivy, it turned into a horrible mess that made one of my eyes literally swell shut and resulted in a quick trip to the doctor for antihistamines and steroids!
 Other, subsequent exposures have resulted in weeping sores and even bleeding, and lasted over a month.
 Yikes!

 If you've developed an urushiol sensitivity, you can have contact dermatitis from your first contact with a mango.
 As fun as it may sound, scratch mango picking off your next Floridian or Hawaiian vacation to-do list if you even suspect you might be allergic to poison ivy or sumac.
 While most cases of urushiol sensitivity only result in skin irritation, it can actually lead to anaphylaxis.